PSeitz/chinese_top_1000_words/README.md

-Top 1000 Traditional Chinese Words that are used in Taiwan.
+Top 1000 Chinese Words in Traditional Chinese that are used in Taiwan.

 Thanks to K. J. Chen and the CKIP Group of the Academia Sinica for the list.